-- To transmit, press and hold PUSH TO TALK on the microphone.
-Release the button when you are finished talking. - For the best sound quality, hold the microphone about two inches from your mouth while you're talking. - Press CHANNEL UP on the radio or the microphone to move up one channel at a time.
-Press and hold either button to scroll quickly up the channels. - Press CHANNEL DOWN on the radio or the microphone to move down one channel at a time.
-Press and hold either button to scroll quickly down the channels. - To change the transmit power, press and hold the ENT-1W/25W for two seconds.
-The transmit power switches between 1 watt and 25 watts each time you press and hold ENT-1W/25W
+- To transmit, press and hold PUSH-TO-TALK on the microphone.
+Release the button when you are finished talking. - For the best sound quality, hold the microphone about 2 inches from your mouth while you're talking. - Turn the PUSH/ENTER knob clockwise to move up the channels.
+Turn it counter-clockwise to move down the channels. - To change the transmit power, press 1W/25W-SCRAMBLER.
+The transmit power switches between 1 Watt and 25 Watts each time you press 1W/25W-SCRAMBLER.